jesuisse/godot-radial-menu-control/README.md

     default_theme : Theme

 Provides default values for colors and some constants which are used unless another active theme has entries for RadialMenu, which will override those of the default theme.
-Two example themes are provided; one is used as the default automatically.
+Two example themes are provided; the dark one is the standard.
+Don't clear the default theme!
 You don't need to bother with the default theme property if you're providing your own theme - you can just use the `theme` property instead.

 Public Methods